 What is Mircera?

 Mircera is not for treating anemia caused by cancer chemotherapy.

-You should not use Mircera if you are allergic to epoetin beta-methoxy polyethylene glycol, if you have:
+You should not use Mircera if you are allergic to epoetin beta or methoxy polyethylene glycol, or if you have:

-heart disease, congestive heart failure, or high blood pressure (hypertension);
+heart disease, high blood pressure;

 How should I use Mircera?